ajvanderhorst/PhysicsCapstoneGW/CapstoneClasses.md

 * Discussion of timeline for undergraduate research project.

 **[Class 18](Slides/Class18.pptx)**
-* Guest lecture by the director of the university's Center for Undergraduate Research and Fellowships, and the department's graduate advisor, about applying for summer research, internships and graduate school.
 * Homework assignment: write a cover letter and CV/resume for a specific opportunity.

 **[Class 19](Slides/Class19.pptx)**